 The Federal Emergency Management Agency provides disaster assistance for temporary housing, home repair, disaster-related medical and burial expenses, vehicle damage and cleanup costs, while the U.S. Small Business Administration offers federally subsidized loans for renters, private nonprofit organizations and home and business owners.

 To qualify for either, borrowers must live in a federally declared disaster zone and file a claim with their insurance company first.

 3. Your life insurance policy

 “You can borrow up to about 90 percent of the cash value of the policy.
-There are no immediate income tax consequences unless the loan isn’t repaid,” says Roland Jones, a CFP professional with Moneta Group, a financial services firm in Clayton, Missouri.
+There are no immediate income tax consequences unless the loan isn’t repaid,” says Roland Jones, a certified financial planner with Moneta Group, a financial services firm in Clayton, Missouri.

 Though rules vary among insurance providers, many require policyholders to own their policies for a few years before borrowing.
 You’ll also be charged interest for taking out a policy loan, which will be deducted from the death benefit until you pay the loan back.